SilvanTeufel/SwarmSimulator_ReadMe/README.md

 For Questions you can write to info@teufel-engineering.com If you find any Issues or Bugs i appreciate your Mail!

-!!!
-You can Disable BeginPlay and Tick of my Parent Classes with setting !!!
+You can Disable BeginPlay and Tick of my Parent Classes with setting:

 bool DisableTick = true;
 bool DisableBegin = true;